SyntaxError-JARS/assignments/project-2.md

 Application must leverage the full stack:

--   Azure SQL/PostGreSQL for persistence
+-   Azure SQL for persistence
 -   API built with Java 8 and Spring 5
 -   UI built with React